Learning Unknown Intervention Targets in Structural Causal Models from Heterogeneous Data: Experiments

 We repeated each setting for 40 times, and reported the average F1-score in recovering $\Tv_{\Ov}$ for each setting.
 The results are shown in Figure \ref{fig:simulation}.
 (Full experimental results can be found in Appendix \ref{app:exp}.)
 Note that FCI-JCI is executable only under the first two settings with $D=8$ due to huge run times.
-The results of other algorithms for $D=8$ are provided in Appendix \ref{app:exp}.
-In the first setting, as we expected, PreDITEr has the best performance as it is designed specifically for linear Gaussian SCMs.
+The results of other algorithms for $D=8$ and $D=16$ are provided in Appendix \ref{app:exp}.
+In the first setting, as we expected, PreDITEr and CITE have the best performances as they are designed specifically for linear Gaussian SCMs.
 UT-IGSP and LIT algorithm have decent performances, while FCI-JCI123 does not perform well.
-In the second setting, LIT and UT-IGSP can both recover the intervention targets with high accuracy.
+In the second setting, LIT and CITE can both recover the intervention targets with high accuracy.
 On the contrary, the performance of PreDITEr becomes worse as it is not designed for nonlinear models.
-Finally, in the third setting, in the presence of latent confounders, the performance of UT-IGSP becomes much worse because it cannot handle any latent confounders.
-Meanwhile, LIT outperforms PreDITEr and UT-IGSP for various numbers of variables in the system.
-Note that the best F1-score that can be achieved by any algorithm is strictly less than one as there are intervention targets that can never be recovered.
+Finally, in the third setting, in the presence of latent confounders, the performance of UT-IGSP and CITE becomes much worse because they cannot handle any latent confounders.
+Meanwhile, LIT outperforms baseline algorithms for various numbers of variables in the system.
+Note that the best F1-score that can be achieved by any algorithm is strictly less than one as there are observed variables that are theoretically indistinguishable from the true intervention targets.
 Lastly, we note that LIT algorithm significantly reduces the number of CI tests performed: LIT algorithm takes at most 80 CI tests while PreDITER requires up to 30000 PDE estimates.
 See Appendix \ref{app:exp} for more details.